Erd\H{o}s--Szekeres-type problems in the real projective plane: Proofs of Theorems and

+Before proving Claim~\ref{claim:type1b-3-holes} we give two definitions and two auxiliary claims.
 Let $x$ and $y$ be two points in a Horton set $H$ and let $x$ lie to the left of $y$.
-We say that the pair $\{x,y\}$ is \emph{open up}\&\emph{down} if no point of $H$ to the left of $x$ lies above the line $xy$ and no point of $H$ to the right of $y$ lies below the line $xy$.
-In the context of the (potentially) open up\&down pair $\{x,y\}$, the unbounded region bounded from below by the line $xy$ and from right by the vertical line trough $x$ is called \emph{the left forbidden region}, and the region bounded from above by the line $xy$ and from left by the vertical line trough $y$ is called \emph{the right forbidden region}.
-Similarly, we say that the pair $\{x,y\}$ is \emph{open down}\&\emph{up} if no point of $H$ to the left of $x$ lies below the line $xy$ and no point of $H$ to the right of $y$ lies above the line $xy$.
-In the context of the (potentially) open down\&up pair $\{x,y\}$, the unbounded region bounded from above by the line $xy$ and from right by the vertical line trough $x$ is called \emph{the left forbidden region}, and the region bounded from below by the line $xy$ and from left by the vertical line trough $y$ is called \emph{the right forbidden region}.
+We say that the pair $\{x,y\}$ is \emph{open up}\&\emph{down} if no point of $H$ to the left of $x$ lies above the line $\overline{xy}$ and no point of $H$ to the right of $y$ lies below the line $\overline{xy}$; see part~(a) of Figure~\ref{fig-forbidden}.
+In the context of the (potentially) open up\&down pair $\{x,y\}$, the unbounded region bounded from below by the line $\overline{xy}$ and from right by the vertical line trough $x$ is called \emph{the left forbidden region}, and the region bounded from above by the line $\overline{xy}$ and from left by the vertical line trough $y$ is called \emph{the right forbidden region}.
+Similarly, we say that the pair $\{x,y\}$ is \emph{open down}\&\emph{up} if no point of $H$ to the left of $x$ lies below the line $\overline{xy}$ and no point of $H$ to the right of $y$ lies above the line $\overline{xy}$; see part~(b) of Figure~\ref{fig-forbidden}.
+In the context of the (potentially) open down\&up pair $\{x,y\}$, the unbounded region bounded from above by the line $\overline{xy}$ and from right by the vertical line trough $x$ is called \emph{the left forbidden region}, and the region bounded from below by the line $\overline{xy}$ and from left by the vertical line trough $y$ is called \emph{the right forbidden region}.